Eligibility Requirements for Domestic and International Students

 Be mindful of your work permit's expiry date; it will require an extension if it doesn’t last the full length of your study permit.
 Allow at least 8 weeks' processing time.
 At this point, the normal permit processing fee is not charged to co-op students.

 In addition to your application, you’ll need a letter from the Co-op Office stating that your work terms are part of your co-op program requirements.
 To make arrangements to have this letter printed, please contact us at email@example.com.

 It will also take time after receiving a work permit to receive a Social Insurance Number (SIN).

-The Citizenship and Immigration Canada website provides up-to-date information and forms:
+The Immigration & Citizenship Canada website provides up-to-date information and forms:

-Additional information and comprehensive details on regulations and assistance for International Students are available from the International Student Centre.
+Additional information and comprehensive details on regulations and assistance for International Students are available from the International Student Centre website.